ronen567/just-the-docs/docs/blog-page-1.md

-## This is my first

-#This is my first
+## Introduction

-This is my first post on machine learning and deep learning., which can be considered an intro, and will be followed by posts which will consist of both theory and implementation topics.
+Here's is my first post on machine learning and deep learning, which will be followed by posts both on theory and implementation topics.
+So this is an intro.
-Should I start with a definition of 'Machine Learning'?
-Maybe define how 'Deep Learning' is defined with regard to it?
-I'll take the risk and sum it in a single short sentence:  Machine Learning, (or I’d prefer to speak of Machine Learning Algorithms), are computer algorithms which improve automatically through reference from data.
+I should start with a brief definitoion of 'Machine Learning', sum it in a single sentence:  Machine Learning, (or I’d prefer to speak of Machine Learning Algorithms), are computer algorithms which improve automatically through reference from data.

-To better explain the meaning of that, and emphasize the difference between Machine Learning Algorithms and conventional algorithms, let me show an example:
+I'll explain the meaning of that, and emphasize the difference between Machine Learning Algorithms and conventional algorithms, using an example.

-Let’s consider a typical image recognition problem: we need to classify a picture to one of the 2 classes: "cat" or "not a cat".
+### Problem: Classify pictures to one of the 2 classes: "cat" or "not a cat".
-To solve such a problem, using a conventional, non-machine learning algorithm solution, one would probably implement dedicated and complicated computer vision algorithms, which would try to parse the body parts, in the effort to extract cat characterizing features within.
+So, here's a picture of a such...

 Figure 1: This is a cat!

 ![This is a cat](../assets/images/pictures/definitely-a-cat.jpg)

+Let's put Machine Learning aside, and solve this classification problem, using a conventional, non-machine learning algorithm solution.
+A conventional solution would probably be implemented using dedicated (and complicated) computer vision algorithms, which would try to detect a cat-like object in the picture, by  extraction of cat characterizing features within the picture.

-Take a look at that cute cat: the algorithm needs to detect charectarizing features such as the ears, eyes, whiskers, etc. Not an easy job at all!
-It requires complicated parsing and detection algorithms, support so many potential perspectives, poses, colors, scales, and just name it...
-Now, let's suppose the algorithm is able determine a cat, when he sees one.
-But, what about a picture of 'not a cat', but certain features are so close - take a look at this puppy!
+Take a look at that cute cat up here: the algorithm needs to detect charectarizing features such as the ears, eyes, whiskers, etc. Not an easy job at all!
+It requires complicated parsing and detection algorithms, and be indifferent to so many potential camera perspectives, poses, colors, scales, and just name it...
+And..suppose the algorithm can make it, and is able to determine a cat, when he sees one.
+But, what about a picture of 'not a cat',  with certain cat-like features - take a look at this puppy!

 Figure 2: Not a cat!